timharris0720/GlassEngine/README.md

 Utterly shit game engine, that uses a plugin type system that allows easy addition of new functions and graphic apis such as OpenGL and DX11

 ## To Do
+- [ ] Shader Rework
+    - Build Shaders on boot
+    - Add to a dictionary based of name and then set object shader based of a ref to that location
 - [ ] Scene Loader
     - YamlCPP
 - [ ] Settings Loader